 - Bliss has continued to support the Scottish Government's Best Start programme of maternity and neonatal quality improvement, which includes recommendations to ensure that the smallest and sickest babies are cared for in the right place to maximise their chances of survival.
-While much of the Best Start programme was paused for most of the year due to NHS Scotland focusing on tackling the Covid-19 pandemic, we have continued to work closely with the Scottish Government and the Scottish Perinatal Network to support ongoing work in this area as needed - We have continued to work closely with our partners in the Pregnancy & Baby Charities Network (PBCN), and in particular towards the end of the year supported the development of a specific Scottish manifesto for parliamentary elections in early 21/22, which included as one of the top four shared priorities: "Give all sick and premature babies the best chance of survival".
-Bliss has led on the campaigning on behalf of the Pregnancy & Baby Charities Network to encourage Scottish MSP candidates to pledge to support the PBCN manifesto. - 2.
-For babies born premature or sick to have well-supported parents playing an active role in their decisionmaking and care
+While the Best Start programme was paused for much of the year due to NHS Scotland focusing on tackling the Covid-19 pandemic, we have continued to work closely with the Scottish Government and the Scottish Perinatal Network to support ongoing work in this area as needed - We have continued to work closely with our partners in the Pregnancy & Baby Charities Network (PBCN), and in particular we supported the development of a specific Scottish manifesto for parliamentary elections in May 2021, which included as one of the top four shared priorities: "Give all sick and premature babies the best chance of survival" - Bliss led on the campaigning on behalf of the Pregnancy & Baby Charities Network to encourage Scottish MSP candidates to pledge to support the PBCN manifesto in the run-up to the May 2021 Scottish Parliament elections 110 candidates pledged their support during this campaign, of whom 10 were elected. - 2.
+For babies born premature or sick to have well-supported parents playing an active role in their decision-making and care